Glossary of Mining Terminology

 Store Keeper - A semi-clerical worker who supervises a storeroom of colliery tools and equipment, and who issues these items for use upon instruction of competent authority.

-Stripping - Mining coal by first removing the covering strata down to the coal bed; open workings as in a quarry; sometimes used to describe a final mining operation drawing pillars.
-When all coal is removed the roof crashes down.
+Stripping - Mining by first removing the covering strata down to the bed; open workings as in a quarry; sometimes used to describe a final mining operation drawing pillars.
+When all material is removed the roof crashes down.

 Sump - A basin or collection place in a mine, into which water runs to be pumped out.